DanielEstrada971102/dtpr-package/docs/src/particles/main.rst

-To have your particle type generated on the fly when an Event instance is created, you need to add the necessary information into an event configuration `YAML` file as described in the Event section.
+To have your particle type generated on the fly when an Event instance is created, you need to add the necessary information into an event configuration `YAML` file as described in the :doc:`../base/event` section.
 You can also generate a skeleton of an event configuration file using the ``dtpr`` bash command as follows:

 .. code-block:: bash